schuetzgroup/sdt-python/doc/index.rst

 - Handle regions of interest (ROIs) is possible by means of the :py:mod:`sdt.roi` module.
-- Overlay multiple channels and correct for chromatic aberrations using the :py:mod:`sdt.chromatic` module.
+- Overlay multiple channels and correct for chromatic aberrations (i.e., perform image registration) using the :py:mod:`sdt.channel_reg` module.
 - Deal with multi-color data (colocalization, codiffusion, …) with help of functions featured in the :py:mod:`sdt.multicolor` module.
 - Determine parameters related to the motion and diffusion of single molecules